Weekend Intensive Training with Dr. Ingrid Yang MD & Dr. Jenn Chang PT

 CEU credits available

-Refunds available less $100 non-refundable deposit 2 weeks before the course.
+Refunds available less $150 non-refundable deposit up to 2 weeks before the course starts date.
 After that, credit can be applied towards any future course.

 About Ingrid Yang, MD, JD, E-RYT500, C-IAYT